yazasyahreza/kursusunuja/README.md

 This is my individual project developed during a Laravel bootcamp at university.
 This website was developed using Laravel and MySQL to store data in a database.
 This website functions to process course data such as participants, instructors, and courses.

 Some of the features include:
+1. CRUD
-1. Real-time data search
+2. Real-time data search
-2. Data filtering
+3. Data filtering
-3. Table pagination
+4. Table pagination
-4. Login and logout
+5. Login and logout
-5. Course cards
+6. Course cards

 I developed this project over a period of two months in 2025.
 Thanks to this project, I was awarded the title of best Laravel bootcamp participant.